ccummings1282/InspirationalTwitterBot/README.md

-# TweepyBot
+# Inspirational Twitter Bot

-Twitter bot that replies to tweets containing the hashtag #NeedInspiration

-The bot will send a reply which conatins a randomly selected inspirational quote.
+This Twitter bot will like and send a reply to any tweet which conatins **#NeedInspiration**.

+The generated response will contain:
+* Authors's Twitter handle
+* Randomly selected inpirational quote